 Don't Expect to Hear a Train.
-Because of noise inside your vehicle, you cannot expect to hear the train horn until the train is dangerously close to the crossing.
+Trains may not or are prohibited from sounding horns when approaching some crossings.
+Public crossings where trains do not sound horns should be identified by signs.
+Noise inside your vehicle may, also prevent you from hearing the train horn until the train is dangerously close to the crossing.